kubernetes-sigs/aws-load-balancer-controller/docs/guide/gateway/targetgroupconfig.md

 - **kind**: The Kubernetes resource kind of the referent.
 For example "Service".
 Defaults to "Service" when not specified.
 Supported values: `Service`, `Gateway` (for Gateway-as-backend use case only).
 - **name**: The name of the referent.

 **Default** Optional.
-When omitted, this TGC can only be used as a default via LoadBalancerConfiguration's `defaultTargetGroupConfiguration` reference.
+When omitted, this TGC can only be used as a default target group configuration via LoadBalancerConfiguration's `defaultTargetGroupConfiguration` reference.
+A TGC with `targetReference` set cannot be used as a `defaultTargetGroupConfiguration` — the controller will error the Gateway reconciliation if an LBC references a TGC that has `targetReference`.

 ### Configuration Resolution Order